 “You need some help?”
 Patrick asked.
 “Here,” he said reaching for her hand.
 “I’ll help you.”

-He placed his hand on top of hers and gently lifted it, moving them together carefully over the cards.
+He placed his hand on top of hers and lifting it gently, moving his their hands together carefully over the cards.
 “How about this one?” he asked flipping one over.

 I wished I could see my mom the way he did.
 Simple.
 Loved.
 Grandma.
 He didn’t see her fading memory and inability to do the things she had once done with him.
 He met her where she was.